jzerbe/jzerbe.github.com/_posts/2014-05-01-arches-national-park-1.md

 Showed up around 1:30pm, sat at the picnic tables outside the visitor center and slammed some lunch, before driving up the entrance road.
-I am a firm believer in bypassing most visitor centers and catching it on the way out for 5 or perusing the web later.
+I am a firm believer in bypassing most visitor centers and catching it on the way out for 5 minutes or perusing the web later.

 ###Delicate Arch